eerfunn/eerfunn/README.md

 #### My favorite speech by Steve Jobs: https://www.youtube.com/watch?v=UF8uR6Z6KLc

-### **_After years, I found my "place" in anime community.
-Sometimes I wish to go back to the past and focused on art lesson to be an anime illustrator, instead of playing with IT and running from bullies..._**
+### **_Sometimes I wish to go back to the past and focused on art lesson to be an anime illustrator, instead of playing with IT shit(s) and running from bullies..._**

-> This is not an advice, but please follow your passion.
-To be be able to follow your own passion, to be yourself, don't think too much about people opinion, and to be proud of your works and your self is just wonderful way of living. - From someone who's regret his life, because he always follow and bow down to "others".
+> If you read this, I wish you can follow your passion.
+To be be able to follow your own passion, to be yourself, don't think too much about people opinion, and to be proud of your works and your self is just wonderful way of living. - From someone who's regret his life, because he always bow down to "others".

 ### Thanks for your visit, wish you always happy, and have a great day!🌟